HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 • Smart glasses

-This policy also applies to any telecommunications device that emits an audible signal, vibrates, displays messages, or otherwise enables communication, location tracking, or the recording, transmission, and/or receipt of messages, voices, images, or information in any format or media, electronic or otherwise.
+This policy also applies to any telecommunications device that emits an audible signal, vibrates, displays messages, or otherwise enables communication, or the recording, transmission, and/or receipt of messages, voices, images, or information in any format or media, electronic or otherwise.
+As such, any device with listen-in technology must be disabled while any student device is at school, on school-provided transportation, and at school events.
+Parents wishing for their child to have a device capable of listening or recording are required to enter into and maintain a written agreement indicating that the listening or recording feature of the device will not be used at school, on school-provided transportation, or at school events.

 If you have questions regarding whether a specific device is permitted, please contact your child’s school administrator for clarification.